 Running draws people of all shapes and sizes, from the thin, willowy runner that comes to mind for many people, to muscular athletes and weightlifters, to people looking to lose weight.

-Running can put an average of 1.5 to 3 times your body weight of shock on the joints, making good form and the right shoes important for all runners, and this is especially true for heavy runners.
-For heavier runners, proper shock absorption and support is even more important.
+Running can put an average of 1.5 to 3 times your body weight of shock on the joints, good form and the right shoes important for all runners, and this is especially true for heavy runners, for whom proper shock absorption and support is even more important.

-Traditionally, runners are considered “heavy” if they have a BMI of over 27.
-Though BMI is not a perfect science it can provide a point of reference when shopping for the right pair of running shoes.
+Runners are considered “heavy” if they have a BMI of over 27.
+Though BMI is not perfect,it can provide a point of reference when shopping for the right pair of running or walking shoes.

 Here is a selection of running shoes that can help heavier runners offset the high impact of running.
 We have a guide about losing weight through running which you should check out!.